CartoDB/carto-selfhosted/README.md

 To migrate your CARTO Self Hosted from Docker Compose installation to [Kubernetes/Helm](https://github.com/CartoDB/carto-selfhosted-helm) you need to follow these steps:

-⚠️ Migration incurs in downtime.
+> :warning: Migration incurs in downtime.
 To minimize it, reduce the DNS TTL before starting the process

-- Preconditions:
+### Preconditions

   - You have a running Self Hosted deployed with Docker Compose i.e using a Google Compute engine instance.
   - You have configured external databases (Redis and PostgreSQL).
   - You have a K8s cluster to deploy the new self hosted and credentials to deploy.
   - You have received a new customer package from CARTO (with files for Kubernetes and for Docker).
 If you do not have them, please contact Support.

-- Steps to migrate
+### Steps

-  1. [Update](#update) Docker installation to the latest release with the customer package received
+1. [Update](#update) Docker installation to the latest release with the customer package received.

-  2. Allow network connectivity from k8s nodes to your pre-existing databases. [i.e (Cloud SQL connection notes](https://github.com/CartoDB/carto-selfhosted/README.md#cloud-sql-connection-configuration))
+2. Allow network connectivity from k8s nodes to your pre-existing databases. [i.e (Cloud SQL connection notes](https://github.com/CartoDB/carto-selfhosted/README.md#cloud-sql-connection-configuration)).

 3. Create a `customizations.yaml` following [this instructions](https://github.com/CartoDB/carto-selfhosted-helm/tree/main/customizations).
 Keep the same external database connection settings you are using in CARTO for Docker.
 [Postgres](https://github.com/CartoDB/carto-selfhosted-helm/tree/main/customizations#configure-external-postgres) and [Redis](https://github.com/CartoDB/carto-selfhosted-helm/tree/main/customizations#configure-external-redis).

-> ⚠️ NOTE: Do not trust the default values and fill all variables related to database connections, example:
+> :warning: NOTE: Do not trust the default values and fill all variables related to database connections, example:

 ```yaml
 externalPostgresql: